aptos-foundation/AIPs/aips/aip-63.md

 This AIP intends to achieve the following:

 - Automatically create a paired fungible asset metadata for a coin type at the coin creator address if it does not exist yet, including `AptosCoin`.
 Or the coin creator has the option to manually pair a fungible asset with a coin type.
+- Coin/Fungible Asset creator has the option to manually pair coin and fungible asset if neither is paired yet and all the conditions are met.
 - Create helper functions to convert between paired coin and fungible asset, with different visibilities.
 - To make the change compatible with existing dApps using move API in the current coin standard, this AIP proposes to change a couple of functions in coin module to convert coin and its paired fungible asset when needed to keep the same function signature.
 - Create a function call to migrate from `CoinStore<CoinType>` to the primary fungible store of all coin types by both `deposit` and `withdraw` functions in `coin` module w/o breaking any existing Dapps calling those functions.